pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 > **Note** Wavefront integration in TKGI has been deprecated.

-By connecting your Tanzu Kubernetes Grid Integrated Edition deployment to an existing deployment of Wavefront by VMware, you can obtain detailed metrics about Kubernetes clusters and pods.
+By connecting your {{  vars.product }} deployment to an existing deployment of Wavefront by VMware, you can obtain detailed metrics about Kubernetes clusters and pods.

 To configure Wavefront integration: